nilsmagnus/grib/README.md

 ## TODOs

-- use a proper logging framework(zap?) instead of fmt.Print*
+- Support different types of grids, not only grid0
-- unit-tests for Section[2-8]
+- Support different types of products, not only product0
-- unit-test for Data3
+- Tests for reduction
-- implement and test output values
+- Tests for reading all sections

-- support for filtering on geolocations to work on southern hemisphere(currently only works for northern hemishpere)
+## Help appreciated

-- support for message-extraction per discipline( and category)
+Feel free to fork and submit pull requests or simply create issues for improvements :)

 # Grib Documentation